 - To do all things and carry out all acts which shall, at the discretion of the Association Committee be deemed necessary to benefit and perpetuate the objects of the Association

-The Summer 2013 newsletter is now available to download.
+The Winter 2013 newsletter is now available to download.

 HMS St Vincent

 The original HMS St Vincent was a first rate ship designed to carry 120 guns.
 But by then the Napoleonic Wars were effectively over, and with plans in hand to reduce the fleet she was laid up until her first commission in Feb 1831 for Service with the Mediterranean fleet.

 She was almost wrecked during a storm off Malta in February 1834.
 The warship was recommissioned for the channel Squadron in 1841 and was frequently in Portsmouth Queen Victoria visited her twice in 1842 and 1847.
 During the first visit the vessel acted as flagship to the experimental squadron at the last Royal Review of a fleet in which the major ships were under sail.
 After the second royal visit she took part in the war in the Baltic in 1854.

 It was her last active engagement before she became a training ship for boys and was given a permanent mooring off the entrance to Haslar Creek.

 She was broken up at Falmouth in 1906.

 St.Vincent 1927 – 1968